Why Invest in Silver?

 Buy & Store Silver Bullion with BullionStar

 BullionStar offers an end-to-end solution for offshore silver storage.
-There's no taxes in Singapore whatsoever for silver bullion.
-Investment-grade silver bars and silver bullion coins are exempt from Goods and Services Tax (GST) in Singapore.
+There are no taxes in Singapore whatsoever for transacting in and holding silver bullion.
+In Singapore, investment-grade silver bars and silver bullion coins are exempt from Goods and Services Tax (GST).
 When you buy and store silver bullion with BullionStar, you have 24/7 online access to view, analyze, sell, physically withdraw or audit your bullion.
 All metal is fully insured at full replacement value and you can take delivery anytime.

 BullionStar's silver bullion products are sourced from the world's most prestigious national mints and refineries including the US Mint, the Royal Canadian Mint, the Austrian Mint, Germany's Heraeus refinery and Swiss refinery PAMP Suisse.
 These mints and refineries guarantee the purity and authenticity of their bullion products, and are some of the best known brands in the bullion industry.
 BullionStar has also commissioned it's own BullionStar 1 kg 99.99% fine silver bar, manufactured by Heraeus in Germany.
 The BullionStar 1 kg silver bar can be traded with no spread between they buy and sell price.